-Marketing is when you address your clients’ problems, then make a case for solutions.
+- Marketing is when you address people’s problems, then make a case for solutions.

-Marketing’s job is to ease people into the sales stage of the relationship, creating the best possible experience along the way so that people are excited to buy.
+As a marketer, your job is to ease people into the sales stage of the relationship, creating the best possible experience along the way so that people are excited to buy.
+To do this, you need to make sure your content says the right thing at the right time.
+How do you do that?
+By mapping your campaigns to your buyer journey.

 - Stage 1: Awareness